hildebrandt-carl/RobotTestGeneration/WORKFLOW.md

 $ ./run_mit_25003.sh "initial_run_flown" "kinematic" "random" "initial" "10" "7200"
 ```

-YOU ONLY REALLY NEED THE LAST ONE TBH

 The simulators output will be automatically put into the correct folders inside of `RobotTestGeneration/TestGeneration/FinalResults/<your_directory>`.

 ## Analyzing Results